 Don’t take too long to check with your doctor after recognizing the symptoms of a UTI.
 Kits designed for at-home tests can help detect a UTI but are not 100% accurate.

 You can observe the results, prevent complications and ensure a full recovery when you analyze the causes behind the UTI with your OB/GYN.
-If you suspect you have a UTI, call us today at 770.720.7733 or request an appointment online.
+If you suspect you have a UTI, call us today at 770.720.7733 or schedule an appointment online.